The Remains (band)

-The Remains (sometimes referred to as "Barry and the Remains") were a mid-1960s American garage rock group from Boston, Massachusetts, led by Barry Tashian.
+The Remains (sometimes referred to as "Barry and the Remains") are a mid-1960s American garage rock group from Boston, Massachusetts, led by Barry Tashian.
 Although the Remains never achieved national success, they were very popular in New England, and were one of the opening acts on the Beatles' final US tour in 1966.

 The Remains broke up in 1966, but their music eventually attracted a strong international cult following.
 They began performing and recording again in the late 1990s, and have continued to play regularly since then.

 Career, 1960s

 The Remains formed in 1964 at Boston University, where all four members were first-year students living in the same dorm in Kenmore Square.
 Singer-guitarist Barry Tashian and keyboardist Bill Briggs were from Westport, Connecticut, drummer Chip Damiani from Wolcott, Connecticut, and bassist Vern Miller from Livingston, New Jersey.
 They began playing r&b and rock'n'roll covers, as well as some Tashian originals, at The Rathskeller, a tavern across the square from their dorm.
 Soon, fans were lining up from Kenmore Square to Fenway Park to see them, and management had to clear out a disused basement to accommodate the crowds.

 The band became a popular live act throughout New England and appeared on the CBS TV program The Ed Sullivan Christmas Show of 1965.
 After signing with Epic Records, they enjoyed local hits with a catchy, swinging Tashian original, "Why Do I Cry", and their hard-driving version of the Bo Diddley/Willie Dixon classic "Diddy Wah Diddy".
 In 1965, the Remains relocated to New York City—where they appeared on The Ed Sullivan Show—and then, after about a year, moved on to California.
 They recorded an album, The Remains, appeared on NBC TV's Hullabaloo, and released the soulful, hard-rocking single "Don't Look Back".